Research

 - Development of Efficient Viral and Nonviral Vectors for Gene Delivery to Cancer Cells

-The goal of our research is to develop drugs that can be more effective at killing cancer cells and less toxic for patients.
+The goal of our research is to develop drugs that can be more effective at killing cancer cells.

 Jack A. Roth, M.D.